Find Saskatchewan Writers

 Bill Waiser

-Bill Waiser is one of Canada's foremost historians.
-He is the author of more than a dozen books, including A World We Have Lost: Saskatchewan before 1905, winner of the 2016 Governor General’s Literary Award for Non-Fiction.
+Bill Waiser is one of Canada’s foremost historians.
+He’s the author of twenty-one books.
+His publications include A World We Have Lost: Saskatchewan before 1905, winner of the 2016 Governor General’s Literary Award for Non-Fiction.
+He also published his first children’s book, Gordie’s Skate, in 2023.

-He personally presented a copy of his award-winning Saskatchewan: A New History to Queen Elizabeth II at a private ceremony in 2005.
-One reviewer of his work in the Globe and Mail claimed that “Saskatchewan has found its historian.”
+Bill personally presented a copy of his award-winning Saskatchewan: A New History to Queen Elizabeth II at a private ceremony in 2005.
+One reviewer of his work in the Globe and Mail claimed that “Saskatchewan has certainly found its historian.”

 Bill has appointed to the Order of Canada, named to the Saskatchewan Order of Merit, elected a Fellow of the Royal Society of Canada, and granted a D.Litt.
-Most recently, he received a Clio – The Prairies Lifetime Achievement Award from the Canadian Historical Association, was presented with the Governor General’s History Award for Popular Media (the Pierre Berton Award) and the Royal Society of Canada’s Tyrrell Medal for outstanding work in Canadian History.
+He’s also the recipient of the Governor General’s History Award (the Pierre Berton prize).

 Publications